Visit our knowledge base to learn more or get in touch with support.

 The Last Frame button takes your Preview Pane to the last frame of the preview's animation.

 The timecode next to the Last Frame button reflects the current timecode/frame of the preview.
 Click the timecode to pause playback and adjust which frame is displayed in the preview panel.

 The Loop Playback button enables or disables the looping of playback within the Preview panel.

 The Loop Duration is set to the length of your composition.
 Click and enter a new duration to preview what your animation would look like at a different length.

-Lastly, the Reset Loop Duration button, resets the Loop Duration to its default 10 seconds.
+Lastly, the Reset Loop Duration button resets the Loop Duration to its default 10 second duration.